jmoujaled/myMeetingMinutesApp/docs/speechmatics-sdk-overview.md

 - **SRT/Text export**: request `format: 'srt'` or `'text'` in `getJobResult` for friendly export formats.
 - **Advanced diarization**: `speaker_change` mode is faster if you only need boundaries; full `speaker` mode performs clustering to label recurring voices.
 - **SDK metadata**: The SDK automatically adds `sm-sdk` query params so Speechmatics can attribute traffic—handy when debugging with support.
+- **Audio formats**: Speechmatics accepts MP3, MP4/AAC, WebM/Opus, and WAV.
+The studio keeps Chrome’s WebM uploads and now transcodes Safari captures to MP3 (128 kbps), falling back to WAV only if encoding fails.

 ## Brainstorming app ideas